 Free car parking is available with 27 disabled parking bays, free for blue badge holders.

-Face coverings must be worn in our retail shops.
+Face coverings must be worn in our retail shops by visitors.

 The safety of our visitors and staff is our priority.
 We have implemented a comprehensive plan to help our visitors and staff feel safe at the palaces.
 We will:

 Where appropriate – particularly where closer contact with members of the public is required – our staff will be issued with PPE, or may be working behind screens, for their protection and to protect our visitors.